 #3 - Our customers are doing amazing things.

 At .conf2017, customers were generous about sharing the creative solutions they’ve developed to solve business and technical challenges they face daily.
 We learned things like: how does an organization catch rogue traders in financial markets?
 And how does a healthcare customer tackle business process monitoring or an IT services company deliver quality software more quickly?
 Michael Ibbitson, Dubai Airports EVP of Business Technology, shared his story about using Splunk as the central nervous system to bring the airport of the future to life.
 Data from across the airport and beyond—everything from security lines, to baggage handling, to restroom traffic—is monitored and managed in real time using Splunk.

 Beyond that, many customers shared sneak previews into their future plans to expand their capabilities even more by taking advantage of a broad set of innovations—everything from Machine Learning and Splunk ITSI to Splunkbase apps.

 We’re grateful for our fantastic customers who shared their stories with us at .conf2017.
 More good news—there are additional customers to inform, inspire and show us how they are turning data into answers.
 Check out this collection of customer stories.

-Thank you to everyone who made my first .conf such a memorable one.
+Thank you to everyone who made this .conf such a memorable one.
 If you weren’t able to attend .conf2017 this year or just want to relive the magic, check out this e-book to learn more about everything from machine learning to how data is being used to make the world a better place.
 Plans are already underway for .conf18—October 1-4, 2018 in Orlando, Florida—save the date and sign up here to get notified.
-I’m already counting down the days.
+We're already counting down the days.